This is a guide on how to replicate a Vespa application into different environments, with or without data. Use cases for cloning include:

 If in doubt, just add a small config to start with, and change later:

-<nodes count="2"> <resources vcpu="2" memory="8Gb" disk="10Gb" /> </nodes>Submit the application package:
+<nodes count="2"> <resources vcpu="2" memory="8Gb" disk="10Gb" /> </nodes>Deploy the application package:

-$ vespa prod submitExpect something like:
+$ vespa prod deployExpect something like:

 prod